ushahidi/platform-api-ussd-service/README.md

 [Demo](https://drive.google.com/open?id=1-3LGJRNMH1Qi9ZAdconb3raRmPR4UzNE)

 ## Features
-- Fetches list of all Forms(Surveys on a Ushahi Platform) with PLATFORM_URL and Admin Credentials
+- Fetches list of all Forms(Surveys on a Ushahi Platform) with PLATFORM_API and Admin Credentials
 - Provides Payload URL for USSD Provider e.g. Africa's Talking Webhook setup at *<service-url>/ussd/*
-- Manages the USSD Interaction *service* and *interactivity* with Ushahidi Deployment
+- Manages the USSD Interaction *service* and *interactivity* with PLATFORM_API Ushahidi Deployment

 ## How to Use